Whatever your journey at NMITE looks like, we're committed to ensuring you leave us* confident, work-ready and able to make your impact.

 During your first year at NMITE, just like in the real world, you’ll be “working” from 9-5, Monday to Friday, leaving your evenings and weekends free to do whatever you like.

 Your weekdays will be spent in a combination of seminars and tutorials, independent research, learning activities in an engineering studio, practical tasks and projects, engagement and problem solving with teammates and employers, and general hands-on, learning by doing.
-These learning periods will take the form of 3.5 week-long “sprints” which follow a pattern of learning and reflection.
-Their order may change to improve your experience or to adapt for Covid measures.
+These learning periods will take the form of month long modules which follow a pattern of learning and reflection.
+Their order may change to improve your experience.

-Because this is an accelerated course, we don’t follow the traditional academic calendar with long breaks at the end of each term.
-Instead, you’ll have a four-day weekend at the end of each sprint and two weeks off at Christmas, Easter and summer.
+Whilst on one of our accelerated courses, you won't follow the traditional academic calendar with long breaks at the end of each term.
+Instead, you’ll have an extended weekend consisting of 4 days to include a period of reflection at the end of each module (these can be taken off campus), with two weeks off at Christmas, Easter and summer.

 An opportunity to dig deeper

-As you transition from Year 2 to Year 3, you’ll get the opportunity to work independently and showcase your passion, your thinking, your decision-making and your practical skills by revisiting a four-week industrial or community-based project of your choice.
+As you move to the end of your second year (or into year three when undertaking an unaccelerated BEng/MEng), you’ll get the opportunity to work independently and showcase your passion, your thinking, your decision-making and your practical skills by revisiting a four-week industrial or community-based project of your choice.

 We will support you in reflecting on the engineering challenges you completed in your first two years of learning, evaluating those in light of your accumulated knowledge and skills, together with your growing career aspirations, by choosing what you’d like to build on.
 You’ll set your own goals, develop your own project strategy, and professionally communicate your work.

 (Year 4 when undertaking an unaccelerated MEng)